-Springfield Infant School and Nursery is a mainstream school part of the Ormiston Academy trust that takes pupils aged 3 to 7 years old.
+Springfield Infant School and Nursery is a mainstream school part of the Orwell Multi Academy Trust that takes pupils aged 3 to 7 years old.
 The main building is on one floor with two levels with wheelchair access available throughout via a lift between the two levels.
 We have an onsite kitchen that provides hot and cold free meals for all our pupils.
 A 52 place Nursery is located in a portable classroom located on the playground.
 There are 3 classes per year group with an average of 29 pupils per class, 7/10 of the classes have immediate access to an outside space.

 We believe that all pupils should be supported and encouraged to make the best possible progress.
 We aim to be as inclusive as possible within a mainstream setting.
 Reasonable adjustments will be made for children with SEND in accordance to the Special Educational Needs Code of Practice 2014.

 “All children are entitled to an education that enables them to:

 achieve the best possible educational and other outcomes and

 become confident young children with a growing ability to communicate their own views and ready to make the transition into compulsory education “

 Under the new code of practice (2014)-pupils will be identified as having SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A young person has a learning difficulty or disability if they: